LENT IN PRACTICE

 of the “charity of God and the patience of

 Christ” (2 Thess. iii.
 5).
+We are less unwilling to

 be alone, less dependent on diversion.
 Annoyances